 Career and Technical Education (CTE)

 Health and PE

 Comprehensive Services Site (CSS) Electives

 Learn More about our Academies

-To learn more about FCPS Academy programs please see the links below.
+To learn more about specific FCPS Academy programs please see the links below.
+You may also visit the FCPS Academies page for information as well.
 These sites provide useful information on course options, and many of the sites have videos where you can learn more information about a given course.
 Many academies will be hosting virtual open houses in the coming weeks as well…additional information can be found on the sites.
 Please note that links below designated as “student sites” can only be access by students using their FCPS G-Suite account.

 Falls Church Academy

 FCPS Online Campus allows students to take an additional course online to supplement what they take in school.
 Online Campus offers a variety of standard, honors, and AP level courses, and also provides access to additional courses not offered at Woodson.
 The online campus also has courses students can take over the summer, which can help students advance or catch up on academic credits earned towards graduation requirements.
 Students must let their counselor know if they’re interested in taking a course through Online Campus, and work with their counselor to complete the required registration paperwork.
 For more information on Online Campus course offerings, how online classes work in general, and the registration process please click the link below.

 FCPS partners with Northern Virginia Community College (NOVA) to offer high school students the chance to earn college credit while still in high school.
 Additionally, some of these courses can count towards both college credit and high school credit.
 Students must let their counselor know if they’re interested in taking a course concurrent or dual enrollment course, and work with their counselor to complete the required registration paperwork.
 To learn more about concurrent and dual enrollment between FCPS and NOVA please click the link below.